-Family Businesses And Pending § 2704 IRS RegulationsAdded by Jason D. Melville in Articles & Publications, Tax Law on September 1, 2015
+Family Businesses And Pending § 2704 IRS RegulationsAdded by Jason D. Melville in Articles & Blogs, Tax Law on September 1, 2015

 In May of this year a representative of the United State Treasury Department’s (“Treasury”) Office of Tax Policy addressed the American Bar Association’s tax section meeting.
 At the meeting the representative indicated that Treasury would issue proposed regulations under Internal Revenue Code § 2704 to address and to curtail valuation discounts related to family owned businesses, most notably family limited partnerships or “FLPs”.
 As of the date of this article, no such regulations have been issued but estate tax professionals are concerned of what impact new regulations could have on legitimate business and tax planning involving family business succession planning.